OwenDa/portfolio-3/README.md

         return False
     else:
         return True
-`

 </details>

 <details><summary>
 Problem, Process & Solution
 </summary></br>
 Achieving the desired result required a good deal of trial and error with various methods, but it was complicated by a peculiar error.
 The solution to this problem, much like the code block above, required careful consideration of the variable's type at each stage of its progress through the code.
+</br></br>

 The error presented itself as a failure to handle valid float or decimal values.
 All invalid values were caught and handled correctly, and valid integers were also handled appropriately.
-IYet valid floats such as `7.0` caused an uncaught `invalid literal for int()` error to display in the terminal.
+Yet valid floats such as `7.0` caused an uncaught `invalid literal for int()` error to display in the terminal.
+</br></br>

 <details><summary>
 Manual Debugging
 </summary></br>

 In order to track the variable's type throughout its progress, numbered `print(type(qty))` statements were placed at between each operation.
 Although somewhat inelegant, this proved an effective method of tracking the variable type.
 An example extract is shown below:

-    `try:
+    try:
         print("1", type(qty))
         if qty == "":
             print("2", type(qty))
-            raise ValueError(f"{error_dict['blank_input']}")`
+            raise ValueError(f"{error_dict['blank_input']}")

-Proceeding to the end of the validation function with different possible values, the `type` of the variable was in accordance with the developer's expectation's at each stage.
-However, remembering that this function returns only `True` or `False`, the first part of the problem becomes apparent when applying the same method to the caller function after the validation function has run:
+Proceeding to the end of the validation function with different possible values, the `type` of the variable was in accordance with the developer's expectation at each stage.
+However, bearing in mind that this function returns only `True` or `False`, the first part of the problem becomes apparent when applying the same method to the caller function after the validation function has run:

-    `while True:
+    while True:
         qty = input(
             "Enter the number of subjects in this sample: \n") if validate_subject_qty(qty):